 In geotargeting, marketers usually target a potential customer using their web browser’s IP address instead of GPS location.
 This practice has been around for a long time.
 Since the inception of the internet, websites have been utilizing their visitors’ IP addresses to serve them with personalized content.
 For instance, you might have noticed that an online retail store usually displays your local currency even though the store might be international.
 This is a premier example of geotargeting in action.

 Nonetheless, there is a drawback to using geotargeting.
-IP addresses are not usually very precise; they only give the general location of the consumer.
-As such, it is incredibly difficult to target a specific neighborhood using just an IP address.
+IP addresses are not usually exact; they only give the general location of the consumer.
+As such, targeting a specific neighborhood using just an IP address is tough.

 Therefore, geotargeting is better suited for broad regions, such as an entire city or state.
-If you are looking to be more specific in your targeting efforts, you should consider geofencing.
+However, to be more specific in your targeting efforts, you should consider geofencing.